MicrosoftDocs/Hololens/hololens/hololens-network.md

 To do most things on your HoloLens, you have to be connected to a network.
 HoloLens contains a 802.11ac-capable, 2x2 Wi-Fi radio and connecting it to a network is similar to connecting a Windows 10 Desktop or Mobile device to a Wi-Fi network.
 This guide will help you:

-- Connect to a network using Wi-Fi or (for HoloLens 2 only) Ethernet over USB-C
+- Connect to a network using Wi-Fi, or for HoloLens 2 only, Wi-Fi Direct or Ethernet over USB-C
 - Disable and re-enable Wi-Fi

 Read more about [using HoloLens offline](hololens-offline.md).